Blog

 Reporting

-What Makes an Accessibility Audit Report Useful for Governance
+How to Make an Accessibility Audit Report Useful for Governance

-2026-03-277 min read
+2026-03-276 min read

 A governance-ready report has two audiences

 Leadership and compliance teams need a clear view of risk, readiness, and priority.
 Delivery teams need specific evidence and implementation guidance.
-A useful report serves both without forcing either group to translate the other group's language.
+A useful report serves both without forcing one group to translate the other group's language.

 The executive layer should summarize scope, standards, top risks, severity distribution, and remediation sequence.
 The implementation layer should show where the issue occurs, what failed, why it matters, and what good behavior looks like.